telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 We're now going to use [Telepresence](https://datawire.github.io/telepresence) to create a virtual network between your local machine and the remote Kubernetes cluster.
 This way, the PHP application will be able to talk to remote cloud resources, and vice versa.

-We'll start by deploying the Telepresence proxy onto the Kubernetes cluster.
+We'll start by deploying the Telepresence proxy onto the Kubernetes cluster using the [`telepresence-deployment.yaml`](https://github.com/datawire/telepresence/blob/master/examples/guestbook/telepresence-deployment.yaml) deployment file.

 ```
 % kubectl create -f telepresence-deployment.yaml
 ```

 Next, we need to deploy an externally visible load balancer.
+The [`frontend-service.yaml`](https://github.com/datawire/telepresence/blob/master/examples/guestbook/frontend-service.yaml) uses a selector for `app:guestbook` and `tier:backend`.
+We've cleverly used these labels in the `telepresence-deployment.yaml`, so the load balancer will talk directly to our proxy.

 ```
 % kubectl create -f frontend-service.yaml